techlore/website/privacy.md

 - In rare scenarios, a third-party may be involved in handling your information to provide a Service.
 Generally, these third-parties will only collect, use and disclose your information to the extent necessary to allow them to perform the required services.
 We always attempt to offer safer alternatives to users when available.
 - It's important to mention certain third-party service providers, such as payment processors, have their own privacy policies we have no control over.
 We recommend you read their privacy policies so that you can understand the manner in which your Personal Information will be handled by such providers.
 We aim to offer more private alternatives to users when the option is available.

-**In regards to how your information is used, the answer is simply to perform the Service you require.
+**In regard to how your information is used, the answer is simply to perform the Service you require.
 Unlike most companies, we don't have anything to gain from your data.**

 ## How we protect information